 Get Started Here!

-To review, save at least 20% of your income.
 Invest in broadly diversified low-cost index funds along with bonds and possibly real estate according to your chosen asset allocation.
 Then re-balance yearly.
+(If you are looking for help choosing the right asset allocation, this post is for you.)

 Follow that advice above and you will be fine.
 It’s that easy.

-But there stills remains the question of where to put your investments.
-The where consists of the various types of accounts that you can utilize to invest.
+But there stills remains the question of where to put your investments

 These accounts are the buckets that you put your money into.
 Within each bucket, you can choose the type of investment that you would like to invest in…like broadly diversified low-cost index funds.